 Philadelphia, PA 19104

 Character Lab is looking for a School Partnerships Manager.
-Reporting to the Director of Education (Emily Aisenbrey), the School Partnerships Manager will work closely with Character Lab’s network of school and district partners while developing and coordinating new systems for conducting research activities in schools.
+Reporting to the Deputy Director of School Partnerships (Diana Gould), the School Partnerships Manager will work closely with Character Lab’s network of school and district partners while developing and coordinating new systems for conducting research activities in schools.
 This is an exciting opportunity for a results-oriented, innovative professional to have a tremendous impact by ensuring Character Lab develops and maintains school partnerships to advance the science and practice of character development.

 The School Partnerships Manager will manage multiple projects and timelines simultaneously.
 They will present at conferences and plan events for school partners, recruit and onboard new schools, create systems for new types of activities in schools (e.g., student and teacher interviews, teacher surveys, classroom studies), and work to address inefficiency across our work.